You're a Seal!

 Seals can be imaginative, supportive and playful around their social group.
 They can also be quiet and careful on land, wondering whether to jump in and trust their instincts or suss out a person or situation first.

 Seals are great at multi-tasking, often working on many things at once and love learning new skills.
-They are full of enthusiasm and interested in thinking behind an idea, and looking at how things affect people.
+Full of enthusiasm, they are interested in thinking behind an idea and looking at how things affect people.

-Seals have strong inner values and beliefs that they like to live by - others can sometimes see them as sensitive, complex and deep.
-They travel through their teens trying to work out who they are and want to be.
+- Have strong inner values and beliefs that they like to live by - others can sometimes see them as sensitive, complex and deep

 A natural coach, Seals are quiet and caring bosses.
 They are people-focused, often bringing original approaches to their role.

 Don't get lost inside your thoughts; involve others.

 Seals at work and school

 Lots of Seals like working with people to develop their potential.